SVG700/Web3-Youtube-Decentralised-Platform/README.md

 4. A transaction is executed on Algorand
 5. The creator receives rewards on-chain

-This aligns with the Hack Series requirement of building one fully functional feature with a complete user-to-blockchain flow.
+This aligns with the Hack Series requirement of building one fully functional feature with a complete end-to-end user-to-blockchain flow.

 ## 🎬 Demo Flow (End-to-End)

 1. User connects wallet via Pera Wallet
-2. User opens and watches a video
+2. User watches a video for a valid duration
 3. Backend records a valid view
 4. Reward is calculated based on views
 5. Backend triggers Algorand transaction